BKTidswell/Pokemon-Timer/README.md

 ## Evolution Changes

-Pokemon evolve at their usual levels with changes just for pokemon that evolve at other levels.
+Pokemon that can only evolve through trade evolution or stone are given levels to evolve at.
+All other pokemon evovle at their usual levels.
 The changes are listed here:

 * Pikachu -> Riachu: lvl 25
 * Nidorina -> Nidoqueen: lvl 36